How to Make a Homemade Mop Solution That Works

 Tile floors can handle a stronger cleaning solution, especially when you need to brighten up dingy grout lines.
 To create a powerful cleaner, combine 1 gallon of hot water with 1/4 cup of Borax.
 For a fresh scent, you can also add 5 drops of lemon essential oil and 5 drops of orange essential oil.
 Borax is a natural mineral that works wonders on tough stains and soap scum.
 This mixture is incredibly effective and usually doesn’t require any rinsing.
 For stubborn grout, you can apply the solution and let it sit for a few minutes before scrubbing with one of your favorite brushes.

-A Safe Formula for Natural Stone
+A pH-Neutral Recipe for Natural Stone

 Natural stone floors like marble, granite, or travertine are porous and can be easily damaged by acidic ingredients.
 You should never use vinegar or lemon juice on these surfaces, as the acid can etch and dull the stone.
 Instead, it’s best to stick with a pH-neutral cleaner.
 The safest DIY option is a simple mixture of warm water and a few drops of a mild, pH-neutral dish soap.
 If you need something stronger, look for a store-bought cleaner specifically formulated for natural stone.
 Always use soft cloths or a microfiber mop to avoid scratching the surface.